arosenfeld/immunedb/docs/pipeline.rst

 Sample & Subject Sequence Collapsing
 ------------------------------------
-SLDB collapses sequences at three levels: the sample, subject, and clone.
+SLDB collapses sequences at two levels: the sample and the subject.
 Collapsing two sequences at a given level means that they are considered the same.
 This is not necessarily a simple task of checking for exactly matching sequences because sequences may contain unknown bases, represented by the character ``N``.

-To do so, SLDB compares sequences pairwise, ignoring positions that either sequences has an ``N`` with the ``sldb_collapse`` command.
+To collapse sequences, SLDB compares sequences pairwise, ignoring positions that either sequences has an ``N`` with the ``sldb_collapse`` command.
 This process is highly optimized due to its computational complexity, and written in C rather than Python.

-Collapsing at the sample level must be done immediately after identification
+Sequences must be collapsed at both levels immediately after identification.
+To collapse within samples:
-with:

 .. code-block:: bash